Top 25 best places for a second home

 - Median home price: $490,000

 11. Charleston, South CarolinaCharleston is a hot commodity thanks in part to its regular appearances on lists of the best places to live.
 The city even ranked in the top five on our own list of the most relaxing places to visit.
 This is one of the best places for a second home thanks to its subtropical climate and ocean access.
+It’s also a popular place to buy vacation rental properties.
 And if the hospitality isn’t enough to remind you that you’re in the South, the quaint architecture surely will.

 - Median home price: $510,000